nfenyi/InventoryManagementSystem-Final-/README.md

 * The daily sales report on the attendant's side resets everyday but is permanent for the administrator.

-* The work was done long ago as seen in the screenrecording , but i later found out i made the wrong commit so my latest commit looks recent.

-* I later added a feature that lets the attendant see their total sales for the day.
+* I later added a feature that lets the attendant see their total sales for the day which will notbe seen in the video.

 ## Screen Recording